Connecting an Access™ Database to Excel™

 This page will walk through the steps needed in order to connect an Access™ database to Excel™.
-The colateral (including the video demonstration) is available as a Zip.
-It includes the VBA code, the smaple Access database and the Excel spreadsheet.
+The collateral (including the video demonstration) is available as a Zip file.
+It includes the VBA code, the sample Access database and the Excel spreadsheet.

 If you chose to use the Access database correctly you will need to change the VBA code to point to the fully qualified location where you have placed the database.